Leviathan (Auster novel): Plot summary

 In 15 years, Sachs travelled from one end of himself to the other, and by the time he came to that last place, I doubt he even knew who he was anymore.
 So much distance had been covered by then, it wouldn't have been possible for him to remember where he had begun.

-The two first meet as struggling novelists, Peter with the “wheeling” mind and the provocative Ben with his perfect marriage to the beautiful Fanny.
+The two first meet as struggling novelists, Peter with the “wheeling” mind and the provocative Ben with his perfect marriage to the beautiful Fanny, a former classmate of Peter's whom he still harbours unrequited feelings for.
 Both have a wish to “say something”, to make a difference in the real world.

+Although Ben's literary talent and charismatic personality earns the admiration of Peter, privately, Ben himself is full of doubts and his marriage is showing cracks.
+Over time, a complicated love triangle develops between Peter, Ben and Fanny, whilst Peter also becomes sexually involved with Maria Turner, an experimental photographer who follows strangers and constructs detailed stories about their lives.

-Privately, Ben himself is full of doubts and his marriage is showing cracks, when one night at a drunken party by freakish chance, he tumbles from a fourth-floor fire escape, nearly losing his life.
+At a party to celebrate the 100th anniversary of the Statue of Liberty, by freakish chance, Ben tumbles from a fourth-floor fire escape, nearly losing his life.
 The fall is both actual and metaphorical.
 For days afterward he refuses to speak and on recovery he is strangely remote.
 Within a week of turning 41, Ben expresses a desire to end the life he has lived until then.
 Feeling that his life has been a waste, he declares he wants everything to change, and serving himself with an all-or-nothing ultimatum, decides he must take control or fail.
 In evincing this change, he leaves Fanny, moves to a cabin in Vermont where he begins to work on a book – then vanishes.